 Participants will "rove" the park from the George A. Clark Jr. Nature Center to the Back River.
 These short hikes along with stories, arts and crafts, and plenty of hands-on nature discovery will introduce the participants to the basics of how the park works!

 Participants will "discover" the fundamental concepts of the science of the park as they uncover the web of relationships between the physical elements and the bugs, birds, fish and plants through group walk-abouts and competitions.
 Hikes, stories, nature crafts, games, contests and plenty of hands-on nature discoveries will bring into focus some of the lesser-known mysteries of the park.

-Esker Adventure Programs will provide your child with unique opportunities to take part in activities that will allow them to be outside, connect with nature, challenge themselves physically and mentally, and offer a reprieve from technology.
+Esker Adventure Programs (not included in the licensed Camp) will provide your child with unique opportunities to take part in activities that will allow them to be outside, connect with nature, challenge themselves physically and mentally, and offer a reprieve from technology.
 Each option offers kids a natural setting to engage in outdoor activities such as biking, fishing, Tubing, canoeing, kayaking and more.

 Children are grouped by age (t-shirt color) at each activity to allow for safe and age appropriate fun.
 Participants will further be divided into cohorts according to Massachusetts Camp guidelines and all CDC and DPH guidelines will be followed.

 - Fishing - Trips to local fishing holes in Abington, Braintree, Norwell and Weymouth.
 Transportation, bait and fishing gear is included.